Dodgers vs. Braves Player Props Betting Odds

-Freddie Freeman and Ronald Acuna Jr. are two of the top players with prop bets available when the Los Angeles Dodgers and the Atlanta Braves square off at Truist Park on Tuesday (starting at 7:20 PM ET).
+Player props are listed for Ronald Acuna Jr. and Freddie Freeman, among others, when the Atlanta Braves host the Los Angeles Dodgers at Truist Park on Wednesday at 7:20 PM ET.

 Bet on this matchup or its props with DraftKings!